pedrohusky/clean-uninstaller/README.md

 An uninstaller tool built with PyQt6 to improve the uninstalling of programs and making it as easy as copy a file.
 Adds a new context menu under the Right click in any folder.
 This really does a clean uninstall.
-I think even better than the windows "Uninstall Program".
+I guess even better than the windows "Uninstall Program".
 Currently, it works on windows.
 WIP other platforms.

 <img src="https://github.com/pedrohusky/clean-uninstaller/assets/59580251/7cad706d-6711-4735-84df-40a3d44726df" width="500" height="300">